Email: click here or hover over the text to see the e-mail address.

 What is Blue Milk Special?

 A webcomic that parodies the Original Trilogy one scene at a time, starting with A New Hope, including The Holiday Special (yes, you read right) and Splinter of the Mind’s Eye (the first ever Star Wars novel, published before The Empire Strikes Back).
-We are currently about two thirds of the way through The Empire Strikes Back and intend to begin Return of the Jedi sometime next year.
-We have recently announced that we will be squeezing in a parody of Shadows of the Empire, the expanded universe linking material that takes place before ROTJ.
+We are currently about one third of the way through Return of the Jedi.
 The comic is written and illustrated by Rod and Leanne Hannah.

 Who else helps Blue Milk Special?